COVD-19 surge, winter storm causing difficulties for 'exhausted' staff

 Hudspeth said the hospital is still dealing with staffing shortages as people are exhausted and leaving the industry.

-"There's just some amazing people over there right now that are energized about getting up and making sure they can get to work and making sure that they can cover their shift," Hudspeth said.
-"We had very few people call in and say they couldn't be there.
-People are still energized about helping other people."
+“There are some amazing people over there right now .
+They are energized about getting up and making sure they can get to work — and making sure that they can cover their shift,” Hudspeth said.
+“We had very few people call in and say they couldn’t be there.
+People are still energized about helping other people.”

 (0) comments